yorku-ease/Model-Driven-Epidemiology/docs/SRS.md

 ### 1.1 Modeling

-1.1.1 The model must contain `Population` objects
+1.1.1 The model must contain `Compartment` objects

 1.1.2 The model must contain `Flow` objects

-1.1.3 The `Population` objects must support connections to other `Population` objects through `Flow` objects

-1.1.4 `Flow` objects can be of kind `Batch`, `Rate` or `Mix`
+1.1.3 `Flow` objects can be of kind `Batch`, `Rate` or `Mix`

-1.1.5 `Batches` are `Flows` from population 1 to population 2 with constant value
+1.1.4 `Batches` are `Flows` from population 1 to population 2 with constant value

-1.1.6 `Rates` are `Flows` from population 1 to population 2 with value directly proportional to the size of population 1
+1.1.5 `Rates` are `Flows` from population 1 to population 2 with value directly proportional to the size of population 1

-1.1.7 `Mixes` are `Flows` from population 1 to population 2 with value proportional to the product of the size of population 1 and the size of the `Mixed` population 3
+1.1.6 `Mixes` are `Flows` from population 1 to population 2 with value proportional to the product of the size of population 1 and the size of the `Mixed` population 3

+1.1.7 The metamodel supports extensions

+1.1.8 Extensions are made available by placing them in the metamodel folder

+1.1.9 Extensions are marked as used or unused for each model

+1.1.10 The extended metamodel is generated when opening a graphical editor view of a model

+1.1.11 The extended metamodel is generated when opening a DSL editor view of a model

+1.1.12 The extended metamodel is generated when generating artifacts for a model

-### 1.2 Domain Specific Language & Compiler
+### 1.2 Domain Specific Language

 1.2.1.
 The DSL must support creating model objects